Fundamentals

 References

 • Byrd, A. D. & Tharps, L. L. (2014).
-Hair Story ❉ Untangling the Roots of Black Hair in America.
+Hair Story: Untangling the Roots of Black Hair in America.
 St. Martin’s Griffin.

 • Giddings, P. (2007).
-When and Where I Enter ❉ The Impact of Black Women on Race and Sex in America.
+When and Where I Enter: The Impact of Black Women on Race and Sex in America.
 Harper Perennial.

 • Khumalo, N. P. Doe, P. T. & Mayayise, N. (2012).
-Black South African Women’s Hair ❉ A Guide to the Management of Scalp and Hair Disorders.
+Black South African Women’s Hair: A Guide to the Management of Scalp and Hair Disorders.
 Routledge.

 • Rele, J. S. & Mohile, R. B. (2003).
 Effect of mineral oil, sunflower oil, and coconut oil on prevention of hair damage.
 Journal of Cosmetic Science, 54(5), 453-464.

 • Washington, T. (2005).
-The History of Black Hair ❉ Cultural Perceptions and Historical Impact.
+The History of Black Hair: Cultural Perceptions and Historical Impact.
 The Edwin Mellen Press.

 Glossary

-Meaning ❉ Natural Hair Care, when viewed through the lens of textured hair, signifies a mindful commitment to understanding the distinct properties of coils, kinks, and waves.
+Meaning ❉ Hair Care, when understood through the lens of textured hair, signifies a mindful discipline for preserving the vigor of coily, kinky, and wavy strands.